winitzki/scall/tutorial/programming_dhall.md

 Dhall's typechecking stage is analogous to the compile-time stage in compiled programming languages.
 At that stage, the Dhall interpreter resolves all imports and then typechecks all sub-expressions in the program, whether they are used or not.
-(Imports must be resolved first, in order to be able to proceed with typechecking.)
+Imports must be resolved and evaluated first, in order to be able to proceed with typechecking; otherwise Dhall would not be able to determine, say, the type of `x` in `let x = ./import_file.dhall`.

-When no type errors are found, the interpreter goes on evaluating the program to a normal form, using the lazy evaluation strategy.
+When no type errors are found, the interpreter goes on evaluating the program to the normal form, using the lazy evaluation strategy.

-It is important to keep in mind that in almost all cases a well-typed Dhall program should give the same result whether evaluated lazily or strictly.
+It is important to keep in mind that in almost all cases a well-typed Dhall program will give the same result whether evaluated lazily or strictly.

-The lazy and strict evaluation strategies will give different results only if:
+The lazy and strict evaluation strategies give different results only if:
 - a sub-expression creates a side effect whose execution may influence the result value; or
 - a  "rogue" sub-expression _cannot_ be evaluated because it will either crash the program or enter an infinite loop.